pytorch/glow/docs/ExternalBackend.md

                ${GLOW_BINARY_DIR}/glow/${VERIF_FILENAME} COPYONLY)
 ```

-These header files must be included in the generic glow code, respectivelly in `tools/ClassGen/NodeGen.cpp` and `tools/ClassGen/InstrGen.cpp`, at the end of the `main` function like standard backends.It is advised to enclose the backend specific include into `#ifdef GLOW_WITH_<BACKEND DIR NAME>`.
+These header files must be included in the generic Glow code, respectivelly in `tools/ClassGen/NodeGen.cpp` and `tools/ClassGen/InstrGen.cpp`, at the end of the `main` function like standard backends.It is advised to enclose the backend specific include into `#ifdef GLOW_WITH_<BACKEND DIR NAME>`.

 Example for specific nodes:
 ```